 The Office of Development Effectiveness (ODE) is currently finalising an evaluation on how Australia has promoted 2017 Foreign Policy White Paper priorities through exerting influence within multilateral organisations.
 The evaluation covered a broadly representative sample of 13 multilateral organisations including multilateral development banks, special purpose funds, and United Nations agencies.
 This evaluation was listed on the 2019 Annual Aid Evaluation Plan as a strategic evaluation to be published in 2019.

 As a separate exercise to this ODE evaluation, the Department has been tasked by the Prime Minister to conduct an audit of Australia’s engagement with the UN and international standard setting organisations.
 The Department has also been asked by the Foreign Minister to develop a new development policy and performance framework.
 Both of these are due to be finalised in early 2020.

-Given the timing of these other related activities, the ODE and Independent Evaluation Committee have agreed that ODE’s evaluation will be published in early 2020 so that it can include the Department’s management response to the evaluation.
+Given the timing of these other related activities, the ODE and Independent Evaluation Committee have agreed that ODE’s evaluation will be pushed back so that it can include the Department’s management response to the evaluation.
 This will allow the response to take into account work stemming from the multilateral audit and new development policy and performance framework.

 Pacific Economic Infrastructure